sametz/tdd2e_3/journal.md

 - To replace Django's TestCase asserts, import their equivalents from pytest_django.asserts.
   PyCharm fails to discover these imports because of the mechanism pytest_django uses.

+## Ch.
+4

+- Since Django 2, models.ForeignKey requires an `on_delete` argument.
+  Previously, this defaulted to models.CASCADE, so using this when not specified.